leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 # Datatypes and Patterns

 Structures enable multiple independent pieces of data to be combined into a coherent whole that is represented by a brand new type.
+Types such as structures that group together a collection of values are called _product types_.
 Many domain concepts, however, can't be naturally represented as structures.
 For instance, an application might need to track user permissions, where some users are document owners, some may edit documents, and others may only read them.
 A calculator has a number of binary operators, such as addition, subtraction, and multiplication.